Recky-Lam/react-native-opay/README.md

 ## Known Issue

 1. Uses-sdk:minSdkVersion 'xx' cannot be smaller than version 'xx' declared in library [:react-native-opay]
-- Follow the 'Suggestions' in console.
+- Follow the 'Suggestions' in console.<br/>
--- Sync library minsdk version and project minsdk version.
+-- Sync library minsdk version and project minsdk version.<br/>
 -- Or use tools:overrideLibrary="com.reckylam.rnopay" to force usage (not recommend, may lead to runtime failures)

 2. When  run 'yarn android' console output the following words:
-- RNOpayPackage.java:26 @Override
+- RNOpayPackage.java:26 @Override<br/>
-- RNOpayManager.java:19
+- RNOpayManager.java:19<br/>
 -- Please update to the latest version.

 3. Could not find paysdk-debug